For questions or inquiries, please contact the school office

 The inhaler is properly labeled for the student.

 Successful completion of an assessment of the student's knowledge and skills to safely use and possess an inhaler in the school setting done by the school nurse.

 A student should be excluded from school with any of the following conditions:

-- Illnesses - Please see the Illnesses page for exclusion from school requirements for each specific illness.
+Illnesses - Please see the Illnesses pdf for exclusion from school requirements for each specific illness.

 Immunizations and Forms